JNiena/abyss-credit/README.md

 # Abyss Credit
 ## Discord Credit Bot

-Abyss Credit is a project that allows you to setup a credit system for your discord server.
+Abyss Credit is a project that allows you to setup multiple currency systems for your discord server.

-The idea is that server owners can add or remove credits to their members.
+The idea is that server owners can hook these currencies up to a google spreadsheet.

-What the credits mean is ultimately up to you.
+What the currencies mean is ultimately up to you.

 ## Features

-- Add and remove credits to any member.
+- Add and remove currencies to any member.
 - Setup permissions for each command.
 - Allow commands only in certain channels.
 - Hook up to a google spreadsheet to easily view all data.